Hidden Field Equations: HFE variations

 The operations above preserve to some extent the trapdoor solvability of the function.

-HFE- and HFEv are very useful in signature schemes as they prevent from slowing down the signature generation and also enhance the overall security of HFE whereas for encryption both HFE- and HFEv will lead to a rather slow decryption process so neither too many equations can be removed (HFE-) nor too many variables should be added (HFEv).
+HFE- and HFEv were useful in signature schemes as they prevent from slowing down the signature generation and also enhance the overall security of HFE whereas for encryption both HFE- and HFEv will lead to a rather slow decryption process so neither too many equations can be removed (HFE-) nor too many variables should be added (HFEv).
 Both HFE- and HFEv were used to obtain Quartz.

-For encryption, the situation is better with HFE+ since the decryption process takes the same amount of time, however the public key has more equations than variables.
+However due to new Min-Ranks attack by Ding, Petzoldt and Tao it made these scheme obsolete.

+For Signatures it is now recommended to use HFE IP- or HFE IPv.
+Indeed the IP variant is very effective against certain type of Min-Rank attacks (Min-Rank S) while v or - variant are effective against all other attacks (Mainly Min-Rank T or Gröbner Basis attacks).

+For encryption, the only current recommended scheme is HFE LL'.

 HFE attacks

 There are two famous attacks on HFE:

 Recover the Private Key (Shamir-Kipnis): The key point of this attack is to recover the private key as sparse univariate polynomials over the extension field $\mathbb{F}_{q^n}$.
 The attack only works for basic HFE and fails for all its variations.